Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 As we can see, with our model intervalley interactions gaining range, several novel features appear in the phase diagram.
 First, two competing ferromagnetic states that were indistinguishable at the USR limit emerge; the point where the spin-flop transition between them happens depends on the interplay of ranges.
-We elaborate on it further in Appendix \ref{ising}.
+We elaborate on it further in \ref{ising}.
 We also provide the band structures for larger ranges

 Second, similarly to the charge neutrality case, there are some drastic changes along the $g_z+g_{\perp}=0$ line, where in the USR limit, the system demonstrates a high-level $SO(5)$ symmetry.
-We can state for certain that a new phase appears between the FM and CDW; numerical experiments suggest that it becomes more prominent as the ranges become longer.
-The border between AF and KD demonstrates a very curious behaviour as well, shifting in favour of the AF region and leaving the nature of AF-KD transition an open question; interestingly, there were suggestions of exotic transition between these phases in bilayer graphene \cite{WZW}.
+We can state for certain that a new phase appears between the FM and CDW {for oscillatory short range interactions}; numerical experiments suggest that it becomes more prominent as the ranges become longer.
+The border between AF and KD demonstrates a very curious behaviour as well, shifting and leaving the nature of AF-KD transition an open question; interestingly, there were suggestions of exotic transition between these phases in bilayer graphene \cite{WZW}.
 These features deserve a separate detailed assessment, which is beyond the scope of this work.